ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-direct-link-edge.md

 # Architecture pattern for using {{site.data.keyword.dl_short}} with NSX edge cluster in colocation
 {: #arch-pattern-direct-link-edge}

-On [{{site.data.keyword.vcf-auto}}](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) instance in {{site.data.keyword.cloud}} classic infrastructure, your workloads are deployed and run on VMware NSX™ overlay networks.
+On [{{site.data.keyword.vcf-auto}}](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) instance in {{site.data.keyword.cloud}} classic infrastructure, your workloads are deployed and run on VMware NSX® overlay networks.
 As part of the deployment, the automation deploys an example NSX topology.
 You can use the provisioned examples as your base or build your own topologies on overlay.
 These overlay networks are not automatically advertised to {{site.data.keyword.cloud_notm}} classic infrastructure network.

 This architecture pattern presents private connectivity for {{site.data.keyword.vcf-auto}} that uses [{{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-dl-about) and deploying an NSX edge transport node at the colocation.
 This solution is applicable for [NSX-based {{site.data.keyword.vcf-auto-short}} instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview), which is provisioned in {{site.data.keyword.cloud_notm}} classic infrastructure.